-For each $N$, the stochastic evolution is described by a flow $\Phi^{(N)}$, which is a family of transition probabilities (Markov kernels) for all initial and boundary conditions.
-We derive the RG operator $\mathcal{R}$, which expresses the flow $\Phi^{(N+1)}$ in terms of $\Phi^{(N)}$.
-This operator defines a dynamical system in the space of flows and associates the ideal limit with an attractor of the RG dynamics.
+For each $N$, the stochastic evolution is described by a flow kernel $\Phi^{(N)}$, which is a family of transition probabilities (Markov kernels) for all initial and boundary conditions.
+We derive the RG operator $\mathcal{R}$, which expresses the flow kernel $\Phi^{(N+1)}$ in terms of $\Phi^{(N)}$.
+This operator defines a dynamical system in the space of flow kernels and associates the ideal limit with an attractor of the RG dynamics.
 Here the dynamics (operator $\mathcal{R}$) depends on nonlinear couplings of the ideal system, but does not depend on the regularization (dissipation and noise).
-A specific regularization is introduced into the RG dynamics through the initial condition, i.e. through the initial flow $\Phi^{(N_0)}$.
+A specific regularization is introduced into the RG dynamics through the initial condition, i.e. through the initial flow kernel $\Phi^{(N_0)}$.

 We conjecture that the RG dynamics has a fixed-point attractor.
 This property, which we verify with high accuracy using numerical simulations, naturally explains the observed convergence and universality of spontaneous stochasticity.
 Moreover, it makes a new prediction: convergence in the ideal limit is determined by the leading eigenvalue $\rho$ of the linearized RG operator.
 Numerical simulations show that $\rho \approx 0.84 \exp(2.28i)$ is a complex number that controls both the overall exponential decay and the oscillations in the ideal limit.
 This RG eigenvalue is universal: it does not depend on the initial and boundary conditions, as well as on the type of dissipation and noise.